 Blood in the litter box

-Any time you spot blood in your cat’s litter box, call the vet for an appointment, says Dr. Rossman.
+If you spot blood in your cat’s litter box, that’s one of the cat symptoms that should get you to call the vet for an appointment, says Dr. Rossman.
 Your pet might be dealing with anything from a UTI to bladder cancer, so getting a diagnosis is the first step to getting treatment.
 Learn about the 10 most expensive health problems your pet could face.

 Dealing with hairballs is just part of being a cat owner, but don’t shrug your shoulders at a kitty that’s constantly vomiting.
 “If they’re vomiting more than two or three times a week, they need to seek professional help,” says Dr. Rossman.
-Your cat might have food poisoning, pancreatitis, or stress, and a vet can lead you to a diagnosis.
+This is one of a few cat symptoms that might mean your cat has food poisoning, pancreatitis, or stress, and a vet can lead you to a diagnosis.

 Extra clumps in the litter box

 Cats can be notoriously skittish, so you might not think twice if your kitty keeps disappearing under the bed.
-But if your cat is hiding more than usual, it could be a sign that your pet is in pain or isn’t feeling well.
+But if your cat is hiding more than usual, it could be one of the cat symptoms or signs that your pet is in pain or isn’t feeling well.
 “They could feel more secure in their hiding spot than out in the open,” says Dr. Rossman.
 “It’s their safety net.”
-It’s easy to spot abnormal shyness in a more social cat, but the behavior change is harder to spot in a timid kitty, points out Dr. Antin.
+It’s easy to spot abnormal shyness in a more social cat, but the behavior change is harder to spot in a timid kitty, Dr. Antin points out.
 If your cat is hiding in different places or for longer periods and is displaying other symptoms, take it to the vet, he says.
-Extra hiding is particularly concerning in older cats, who could be developing cancer or metabolic issues, he says.
+Extra hiding is particularly concerning in older cats, which could be developing cancer or metabolic issues, he says.
 Check out these other 17 things your cat wishes you knew.

-A cat dealing with cognitive decline could show a host of symptoms, from meowing more to seeming disoriented.
+Cognitive decline in your pet could cause a host of cat symptoms, from meowing more to seeming disoriented.
 Yes, some cats will respond to treatment for senility, but that’s not the only reason to check with a vet.
 “There are other things that can cause that odd behavior that are not actually senility,” says Dr. Antin.
 “This other stuff might be treatable.”
 For instance, your cat might have eaten something toxic or be dealing with kidney disease, but you’ll need to rule those out before trying any medications for cognitive decline.
 Make sure you know these 11 subtle signs your cat is depressed.